 * Max database size refers to the maximum size of the data in the database.

 Customers using P11 and P15 performance levels can use up to 4 TB of included storage at no additional charge.
-This 4 TB option is currently in public preview in the following regions: US East2, West US, West Europe, South East Asia, Japan East, Australia East, Canada Central, and Canada East.
-For current limitations, see Current 4 TB limitations
+This 4 TB option is currently available in the following regions: US East2, West US, West Europe, South East Asia, Japan East, Australia East, Canada Central, and Canada East.

 Maximum In-Memory OLTP storage